Mera Peak Climbing

 During the trek to base camp of Mera Peak, we stay in simple ‘tea houses’ built by the Sherpas.
 And above Khare, we spend two nights in tents before the Mera peak climbing which is supported by the crew of Sherpas, the high altitude heroes.

 On our way back, we take a different route to get back, crossing the Zatwra La pass to the airstrip of Lukla.
 We then take the flight back to Kathmandu from there.
 Mera Peak climbing is the perfect choice for fit and keen hillwalkers looking to take part in a real Himalayan climbing expedition.
 This trip actually makes you fall in love with the beauty of this region.
-And the best option to witness the beauty of this place and get a good trekking experience in this region would be a 12 days long Mount Everest Base Camp Trek.
+And the best option to witness the beauty of this place and get a good trekking experience in this region would be a 12 days long Mt.
+Everest Base Camp Trek.